We talk about funnels all the time, but do you know what a social marketing funnel is or how to leverage it for your direct sales business?

 Now this is sort of upside down to what a lot of direct sellers do where they post all business, all product, all spam “join my team – buy my stuff – host a party,” and then they wonder why they have no market left to sell to.

 It’s because they’re not thinking about the funnel.
 Think of, literally, guiding people in to the big end on value.
-Think of, like, a kitchen funnel.
-Think of, like, a plastic funnel.
+Think of a kitchen funnel, a plastic funnel.
 And you guide people in, and then some of those people are going to draw forward based on the continued value of what you’re offering.
 So we have to attract them to get their attention, to pull them into our funnel, to pull them forward to where we can ultimately have the relationship.

 But they have to come to us on their own — that’s attraction-based value.